allexoK/greenPillExamples/README.md

 ## Mbed_ADC_BLE_example_project
 In this project we read data from P0.02 pin and send it to connected bluetooth device.
 You can connect to the board using PC or smartphone.
 When using smartphone try NRFConnect application to immediatly see the data.
 ![Opened project](images/NRFConnectConnected.jpg)

+## Arduino_Blinking_example_project
+This project also is classic led blinking, just flash the code and see how the board LED starts blinking.